-Tonjiru usually has gobo (burdock root) and other root vegetables such as daikon and carrots, in a pork based soup stock.
+Tonjiru usually has gobo (burdock root) and other root vegetables such as daikon and carrots, in a pork-based soup stock.
 The sauteed pork belly gives the soup nice umami flavor and the soup texture is different since it has so many ingredients.
-Since it’s very flavorful, you can replace Dashi Stock with water if you like.
+Since it’s very flavorful, you can replace dashi broth with water if you like.
 Personally I prefer dashi stock to add more flavor.

 The weather in the Bay Area today is cold and cloudy/rainy so I hope a bowl of Tonjiru will warm you up a bit.
 Enjoy!

-- 5 cups dashi
+- 5 cups dashi (1200 ml)

-- ½ Tbsp. sesame oil
+- ½ Tbsp sesame oil (roasted)

-- ½ lb sliced pork belly, cut into small pieces
+- ½ lb sliced pork belly (227 g; cut into small pieces)

-- 1 tsp ground or minced ginger
+- 1 tsp ginger (ground or minced)

-- 1 Tbsp. oil
+- 1 Tbsp neutral-flavored oil (vegetable, canola, etc)

 - 1 onion

-- 2 inch daikon
+- 2 inch daikon radish

 - ½ gobo (burdock root)

 - ½-1 carrot

 - ⅓ block konnyaku (konjac)

-- 5 Tbsp. miso (I use awase miso; taste and adjust the amount according to your miso)
+- 5 Tbsp miso (I use awase miso; taste and adjust the amount according to your miso)

-- 1 green onion, thinly sliced
+- 1 green onion/scallion (thinly sliced)

 Mix all together and then add konnyaku and soft ingredients (such as shimeji mushrooms if you add any).
-Stir until everything is well mixed.
+Stir until everything is well combined.

-- Pour dashi stock into the large pot.
+Pour dashi into the large pot.

 Add the meat and bring the soup to a boil.
 Skim off the scum and fat from the soup.
-Simmer until the vegetables are soft, about 15-20 minutes depending on ingredients you put.
+Reduce the heat and simmer until the vegetables are tender, about 15-20 minutes (cooking time varies depending on the ingredients you added).

-- Add Tofu and stir gently without breaking up the tofu.
+Add tofu and stir gently without breaking up the tofu.